Zlopez/ansible_HTPC/README.md

 `ansible-playbook -i <target_ip_address>, htpc-playbook.yml -e 'ansible_python_interpreter=/usr/bin/python3'`

 Fedora 29 Silverblue doesn't have python 2.
 This is the reason why you need to specify python interpreter.
+If you don't want automatic updates add `--skip-tags auto-updates`.

 ### How to start SSH daemon on Silverblue
 If you created Silverblue with only root user, you will end up in GNOME logged as gnome-initial-setup user.